bbauska/W3Cx-1of5-CSS.0x/README.md

 </ol>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 To get a W3C FEWD professional certificate, you must successfully pass and receive a Verified Certificate in the five courses above.
-Note that the [dashboard link to Front-End Web Developer Program](https://courses.edx.org/dashboard/programs/98b7344e-cd44-4a99-9542-09dfdb11d31b/) displays upgrade links to all of the courses in the program AND offer the option to \"upgrade all remaining courses\" in bulk.
+Note that the [dashboard link to Front-End Web Developer Program](https://courses.edx.org/dashboard/programs/98b7344e-cd44-4a99-9542-09dfdb11d31b/) displays upgrade links to all of the courses in the program AND offer the option to &ldquo;upgrade all remaining courses&rdquo; in bulk.

-***IMPORTANT:** If you already have a verified certificate in one or more of these courses, you do NOT need to re-take that course.*
+<b><i>IMPORTANT:</i> If you already have a verified certificate in one or more of these courses, you do NOT need to re-take that course.</b>

-## Web editors
+<h3>Web editors</h3>

 While any text editor, like NotePad or TextEdit, can be used to create Web pages, they don&#39;t necessarily offer a lot of help towards that end.
 Other options offer more facilities for error checking, syntax coloring and saving some typing by filling things out for you.

-One caveat, you need to make sure that whatever editor you choose will save to a \"plain text\" format (\".txt\").
+One caveat, you need to make sure that whatever editor you choose will save to a &ldquo;plain text&rdquo; format (&ldquo;.txt&rdquo;).
 Some editors will save to other formats by default (.rtf, .doc, etc.) so you need to make sure you save your source code as plain text.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 09. visual studio code logo (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->